Sadashivgad: Early trade

 In 1638 a rival English trading body, the Courteen Association, established a factory at Karwar.
 Muslin was the chief commodity purchased but Karwar was also a source for pepper, cardamom, cassier and coarse blue cotton cloth.
 Situated on India's west coast, 50 miles south-east of Goa, Karwar was noted for its safe harbour.
 In 1649 the Courteen Association united with the Company and Karwar became a Company factory.

 Maratha influence

-Having marched from Bednore in the south, visiting on his way the sacred temple at Gokarna, Shivaji seized Ankola and the next day came to Karwar (then known as Kadwad).
+Having marched from Bednore in the south, visiting on his way the sacred temple at Gokarna, Shivaji seized Ankola and the next day came to Karwar (then known as Kadwada).
 Both the East India Company and Sher Shah, the sardar of Bijapur, were very much alarmed at this sudden development.
 They collected huge amount and offering it to Shivaji, prayed that they may be spared.
 Satisfied at the recognition of his authority, Shivaji crossed the Kali River and conquered Sadashivgad on 21 February 1665;